-- 1 This section sets out the functions, roles and responsibilities of the Committees of the Council, which are listed in the Contents section on page 4.
-The Terms of Reference are set out below. - 2 All committees and sub-Committees will be appointed in accordance with the political balance rules except for Licensing Sub-Committees and other quasi-judicial bodies (unless no Councillor votes against an alternative arrangement). - 3 The quorum for all Committees and Sub-Committees is one third unless otherwise stated. - 4 Committees are able to exercise all of the functions of their Sub-Committees and anything calculated to facilitate or conducive or incidental to the exercise of those functions. - 5 Committees and Sub-Committees are appointed by Council and may appoint informal working groups or task groups. - 6 All Panels, Working Groups and ad-hoc meetings of Sub-Committees may be convened by the Proper Officer under the normal processes for making appointments to committees (via Group Leader/Whip notification to the Head of Governance and Democratic Services).
+- This section sets out the functions, roles and responsibilities of the Committees of the Council, which are listed in the Contents section on page 4.
+The Terms of Reference are set out below. - All committees and sub-Committees will be appointed in accordance with the political balance rules except for Licensing Sub-Committees and other quasi-judicial bodies, such as appeals and the Hearings Sub-Committee.
+(Political balance is not required where an alternative arrangement is proposed and no Councillor votes against). - 3 The quorum for all Committees and Sub-Committees is one third unless otherwise stated. - 4 Committees are able to exercise all of the functions of their Sub-Committees and anything calculated to facilitate or conducive or incidental to the exercise of those functions. - Committees and Sub-Committees are appointed by the Council and they may appoint informal working groups, panels or task groups with defined terms of reference and timeframes (and may or may not be politically balanced). - All Panels, Working Groups and ad-hoc meetings of Sub-Committees may be convened by the Head of Governance and Democratic Services under the normal processes for making appointments to committees (via Group Leader/Whip notification to the Head of Governance and Democratic Services).